Intracorneal Ring Segments

 Postoperative Details

 Postoperatively, antibiotic-corticosteroid combination drops and/or ointment are used, and the speculum is removed.
 The eye may be covered overnight with a shield.
-Antibiotic-corticosteroid combination drops are used 4 times daily for 1 week.
+Antibiotic-corticosteroid combination drops are used four to six times daily for one to two weeks.
 The sutures are removed 2 weeks postoperatively or longer if the incision is not healed adequately.

 Follow-up